zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/grafana/grafana.md

 1. Open a browser and access your PHP application using the external IP address. (e.g. <http://xxx.xxx.xxx.xxx:3000/>).
 Login using admin/admin as username/password

     ![Grafana Login](images/grafana-login.png)

+  >Note: Grafana may take a while complete the initialization.
+If you can't access the portal, please wait for a while and try again

 2. You can change the password accordingly